Milan to Bergen bus

 Norwegian Krone

-Bergen is expensive by European standards.
-Hotels, alcohol, and dining cost more, but public transport and simple meals can be manageable.
+Bergen is costly by European standards.
+Hotels, alcohol, and dining are expensive, though public transport and casual meals can be manageable.

 Average meal costs